 All of the suspects have reportedly admitted to the allegations.

-While investigating registration and licensing violations under the Law Regulating Adult Entertainment Businesses, officers entered the chain’s Channel 11 club in the Asakusa district and found several women offering coital sexual services to male customers in private rooms.
+While investigating registration and licensing violations under the Law Regulating Adult Entertainment Businesses, officers entered the chain’s Asakusa Channel 11 parlor and found several women offering coital sexual services to male customers in private rooms.

 “If a female employee at a particular shop knowingly engages in prostitution, then there is a violation of the law,” says a public relations representative of the Tokyo Metropolitan Police in citing the reason for the bust.